dctr/feed-me/README.md

 Also, it now is possible to share a certain setup via a simple link or bookmark it.

 ## Installation

+This app is already [hosted via GitHub pages](http://dev.genitopia.org/feed-me/).

+If you want to build and host it yourself:

 1. Build: `npm run grunt`
 2. Deploy: Copy `dist` folder